 Focus group participants and key informants had few concerns or comments about communicable disease and their concerns varied.
 Some informants reported concern about parents not getting their children vaccinated against diseases such as measles, which they attributed to continuing misinformation about vaccines.
-One focus group participant said she was concerned about "...vaccination misinformation...People don't get their kids vaccinated.
-We need to ensure that everyone is vaccinated."
-Still other participants reported being afraid of vaccinations.
 Some focus group participants and key informants reported that education and awareness about HIV/AIDS is lacking in some communities and perceive a lack of resources in low-income areas, contributing to disparate levels of education.
+A low-income focus group participant reported that "Where I live, there is money in this area, but when you get in to the poor areas...they are hurting.
+There is a very high statistic of HIV and it's going to spread...[There's] no education and no resources in the community."